brianary/webcoder/index.md

 - [SQL Server Datatypes QuickRef](mssqldatatypes.html) is something I put together in the '90s.
 - [Writing a PowerShell Core Module With F#, A Complete Guide](fspsmodule.md) fully explains how to create a binary PowerShell module in F#, considering branding, source control, tests, documentation, and publication.
-- [A .NET Core/Standard Versioning Odyssey](version-odyssey.md) describes my process for one very difficult part of that module.
-- ["Else if" in multiple languages](else.md) enumerates differences in syntax across languages for the "else if" construct.
 - [Important Standards](standards.md) the specs and standards that make the Internet (and related stuff) work.

 PowerShell & F#